riboseinc/jekyll-theme-open-project/README.md

 In general, posts are authored as per usual Jekyll setup.

-It is recommended that you provide explicit hand-crafted post excerpts, as automatically-generated excerpts may break post card markup.
+It is recommended that you provide explicit hand-crafted post excerpts, as automatically-generated excerpts may break the post card layout.

 Theme also anticipates author information within frontmatter.
 Together with excerpts, here’s how post frontmatter (in addition to anything